Virendra Jagtap: Developmental Work

 During his tenure as MLA, his focus has been on developing irrigation facilities in his constituency which is rural and depends on agriculture.
 He was instrumental in sanctioning work for strengthening and re carpeting of Canal network of Upper Wardha Dam in Dhamangaon and parts of Chandur Taluka.
 He has been successful in sanctioning and completing work of different irrigation projects namely Songaon Shivni Prakalp, Raigad Nadi Prakalp and Pathargao Upsa Sinchan Yojna in Chandur Railway Taluka and Sakhali Prakalp, Nimn Sakhali Prakalp, Ganeshpur and Timtala Prakalp in Nandgao Khandeshwar taluka.

 Construction of Taluka Krida Sankuls, Govt.
 Hostels for Students, Aadivasi Boarding Schools has been completed during his tenure.
 Newer buildings for Primary Health Centres, Aaganwaris, Construction of Govt Hospital at Dhamangao and Trauma Care centre at Nandgao Khandeshwar has been the highlight of his work in the field of healthcare.

 He has also repaired many parts of Zilla Parishad Schools in his constituency.

 He had also organized a free treatment camp for chikungunya pandemic disease for around 19,000 patients during the pandemic in 2005-06.

-Apart from this, one major flyovers have been constructed in Dhamangaon, in his tenure as a member of a legislative assembly and one is underway at Chandur Railway.
+Apart from this, major flyovers have been constructed in Dhamangaon, in his tenure as a member of a legislative assembly and one is underway at Chandur Railway.